5 best steps to ask someone to cover your shift

 Remember that in some cases your boss has the right to deny you unpaid time off and even fire you if you don’t show up at work.

 5. Don’t abuse the trust of your coworkers

 Don’t turn this into a weekly habit.
 Asking your coworkers too frequently to cover your shift will only result in negative consequences for you.
 Eventually, they will either deny you or simply complain to your manager.

-Do I need to find someone to cover my shift?
+Do you need to find someone to cover your shift?